digideskio/terms/tos/br.md

 You hereby agree that we may charge any Fees or other payments you owe us through bank slips (boletos bancários).

-### 10. Our Collection Rights
+##10.
+Our Collection Rights

 To the extent permitted by law, we may collect any obligations you owe us under this Agreement by deducting the corresponding amounts from the Reserve Account or from funds payable to you arising from the settlement of card transactions, as provided in Article 368 et seq. of the Brazilian Civil Code.
 Fees will be assessed at the time a transaction is processed and will be first deducted from the funds received for such transactions.
 If the settlement amounts or Reserve Account are not sufficient to meet your obligations to us, we may charge or debit the Bank Account or credit card registered in your Stripe account for any amounts owed to us.
 Your failure to fully pay amounts that you owe us on demand will be a material breach of this Agreement.
 You will be liable for our costs associated with collection in addition to the amount owed, including without limitation legal fees and expenses, costs of any arbitration or court proceeding, collection agency fees, and any applicable interest.

 Additionally, we may require a personal guarantee from a principal of a business for funds owed under this Agreement.
 If we require a personal guarantee we will specifically inform you.

-### 11. Reserves
+##11.
+Reserves

 Funds held in reserves are amounts of money set aside by Stripe in an account maintained by it to cover Chargebacks, refunds, or other payment obligations under this Agreement (a “Reserve Account”).
 Stripe, in its sole discretion, will set the terms of the Reserve Account and notify you of such terms, which may require that a certain amount (including the full amount) of the funds received for card transactions we process for you is held for a period of time or that additional amounts are held in Reserve Account.
 Stripe, in its sole discretion, may elect to change the terms of the Reserve Account at any time for any reason based on your payment processing history or as requested by Elavon.

 Stripe may fund the Reserve Account by means of: (a) any funds payouts made or due to you for card transactions submitted to the Service; (b) amounts available in your Bank Account by means of a debit to that Bank Account; (c) other sources of funds associated with your Stripe account; or (d) requesting that you provide funds to Stripe for deposit to the Reserve Account.
 You agree you are not entitled to any interest or other compensation associated with the funds held in the Reserve Account, that you have no right to direct that account, that you have no legal interest in those funds or that account and that you may not assign any interest in those funds or that account.

-### 12. Security Interest
+##12.
+Security Interest

-As a condition of providing you, or continuing to provide you, the Stripe Services, Stripe reserves the right to require you to enter into a separate security agreement granting Stripe and the Designated Bank a security interest in all funds on deposit in the Reserve Account.
+As a condition of providing you, or continuing to provide you, the Stripe Services Agreement, Stripe reserves the right to require you to enter into a separate security agreement granting Stripe and the Designated Bank a security interest in all funds on deposit in the Reserve Account.
 You will cooperate reasonably with Stripe in the execution, delivery and performance of such a security agreement, and you hereby agree that Stripe will have the right to register any such security agreement with the register of deeds or other applicable governmental bodies.

-### 13. Débito Automático
+##13.
+Débito Automático

 You authorize us and our respective vendors and agents to initiate debit and credit entries to the Bank Account for an indeterminate period of time in accordance with this Agreement.
 You undertake to perform any and all necessary actions to inform your bank about such authorization, and to give effect to the terms and conditions of this Section, as provided under Brazilian law.
 You hereby waive the right to receive advance notice from us and our vendors and agents of any and all such debits.
 This authorization will remain in effect after termination of this Agreement and until all of your obligations to us have been paid in full.
 If you change the Bank Account, this authorization for débito automático will apply to the new account and you shall provide us in writing such information regarding the new account as we deem necessary.
 Such new account shall thereafter be and become the “Bank Account” for the purpose of this Agreement.
 It may take us up to ten (10) business days after receipt of a written notice from you to reflect in our system any change to the Bank Account.
 If you change the Bank Account, you agree that you are responsible for all costs incurred by us in connection with your decision to change the Bank Account.
 You may revoke this authorization for débito automático at any time, but any such revocation shall give us the right to terminate this Agreement.
 You may obtain further information on your right to cancel the authorization for débito automático by contacting your financial institution.

-##<a id="section_d"></a> Section D: Assignment Of Rights
+#<a id="section_d"></a> Section D: Assignment Of Rights

 If you process transactions that exceed thresholds set by the Card Networks, members of the payment methods market, Elavon or applicable law in force for at least twelve (12) months, you will have a direct relationship with Elavon.
 In accordance with this Section, you will assign certain of your rights under the Agreement to Stripe, which will provide services regarding the capture and routing of transactions and the collection of receivable funds, following the relevant procedure defined by Elavon.